matt-eric/this-seems-way-out-there-react-side/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the React app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 Hot module replacement is in use.
 The Redux store will retain its state when files are changed.